gypsydave5/gypsydave5.github.io/_posts/2014-07-12-destructuring.md

 ---

 I went from genius to idiot - very rapidly - when looking at Enumerable#map and
-\#inject in [RubyMonk], a free resource to help learn ruby that I've found really useful.
+#inject in [Ruby Monk][RubyMonk], a free resource to help learn ruby that I've found
+really useful.
 Let's start with 'genius' (although not really genius, more wrong but lucky).